MrYossu/TelerikGridWithDapper/README.md

 ﻿# Using Dapper with the Telerik Blazor grid

->**Note:** At some point, I intend to add the extension method described here into the [Pixata.Blazor.TelerikComponents](https://github.com/MrYossu/Pixata.Utilities/tree/master/Pixata.Blazor.TelerikComponents) Nuget package.
-However, I'm hanging on until I've used it some more, as it may change as I gain more experience with what's needed.
+>**Note:** I added the extension method described here into version 1.9.0 of the [Pixata.Blazor.TelerikComponents](https://github.com/MrYossu/Pixata.Utilities/tree/master/Pixata.Blazor.TelerikComponents) Nuget package.
+However, it will probably be removed from the next version, as I later discovered that I can do everything that this method does without needing Dapper.
+I have written a new extension method that works with EF Core, and has more functionality.
+You can see [the sample project for that here](https://github.com/MrYossu/TelerikGridWithFromSql), and a blog post should follow soon with more explanation.

 We were having problems with the slow loading time for data in a grid.
 Even though we had created a flat table for the data and added indexes, etc, there was still a noticeable delay in loading the data.